Three Harbors Council: Robert S. Lyle Scout Reservation

 Lyle was established in 1962 and closed in 2015.
+The Scout Reservation was named in honor of Robert S. Lyle, a B-17 Bomber of the 338th Bombardment Group who lost his life on a mission on July 29, 1944.
+Lyle was a resident of Racine, and was 23 years old at the time of his death.
+His family donated the land to the Racine County Council.

 Journal (Erin)

 The Milwaukee Journal originally donated land in 1922 to the former Milwaukee County Council for a Scout camp that was named Camp Journal.

 This first camp was located on 7.5 acre on Watertown Plank Road west of Highway 100 in Wauwatosa (43.0448°N 88.0546°W), which is now part of Underwood Creek Parkway.

 However, this site was small and quickly surrounded by development, so the Journal helped the Scouts buy a 45 acre plot northwest of North Avenue and Lilly Road in Brookfield (43.0663°N 88.0937°W), moving Camp Journal to this site in 1946.

 Finally in 1972, the camp was moved to its current 300 acre site in the town of Erin near Hartland (43.2094°N 88.3763°W).

 Camp Journal was sold to Quad/Graphics in 1997 and is now known as Camp/Quad.

 Quad/Graphics allows Scout units to use the camp several weekends each year, at which time Scouts refer to it as "Camp Erin".

 The company established a conservation easement on the land in 2009, so it can never be developed.